SpineEventEngine/documentation/_hugo-theme/content/docs/1/introduction/_index.md

 # Development Process

+{{% note-block class="lead" %}}
-<p class="lead">Building a solution based on Spine Event Engine framework is an iterative process
-which consists of the stages described in this document.</p>
+Building a solution based on Spine Event Engine framework is an iterative process which consists of the stages described in this document.
+{{% /note-block %}}

 ## Getting domain knowledge